-As a member of the United States Breastfeeding Committee, WBC strives to learn from and model their example as they continue to prioritize equity in all they do.
+As a member of the United States Breastfeeding Committee, WBC strives to learn from and model their example as they continue to center equity in all they do.
 You can find more information about their approach and resources here.

 Diversity, Equity, and Inclusion Education and Advocacy Resources